Stainless Steel Bending – The Ultimate Beginners Guide

 Induction and Heat-Assisted Bending

-With induction or heat assisted tube bending you apply controlled heating zones to soften the material.
-This method is used when you don’t want to crack in thick walled tubes or tight bends.
-This gives you the edge of bending difficult materials with confidence and precision.
+In induction or heat assisted tube bending you place controlled heating areas to soften the material.
+You use this method when you do not want to crack thick walled tubes or tight bends.
+This provides you with a competitive advantage of bending hard materials with certainty and precision.

 Heat-Assisted Bending